 Here is how it works:

-- Define your ICP — Who is your ideal client?
+- Define your ICP.
+Who is your ideal client?
 What industry, company size, job title, and geography?
 If you have done this for clients, you can do it for yourself in 30 minutes.
-Need help?
+Need a framework?
 Read our guide on how to build an ICP for outbound that converts.

-- AI writes personalized messages — Not mail-merge templates.
-Actual personalization based on the prospect’s company, role, recent activity, and pain points.
-The AI reads their LinkedIn profile, scans their website, and crafts a message that sounds like you spent 10 minutes researching them.
+- AI writes personalized messages.
+Not mail-merge templates.
+Real personalization based on the prospect’s company, role, and recent activity.
+The AI reads their LinkedIn profile, scans their website, and writes a message that sounds like you spent ten minutes researching them.

-- System sends and follows up — Messages go out across cold email and LinkedIn on a schedule that respects sending limits and deliverability best practices.
+- The system sends and follows up.
+Messages go out across cold email and LinkedIn on a schedule that respects sending limits and deliverability.
 Follow-ups are automatic.
 You only get involved when someone replies.

 The entire setup takes about 15 minutes.
 After that, the system runs while you are in client meetings, building campaigns, and managing deliverables.
 You check in for a few minutes each day to review responses and book calls.

 The core insight: AI-powered outbound is the only lead generation strategy that does not compete with client work for your time.
-Everything else — content, ads, events, partnerships — requires ongoing hours you do not have.
+Everything else, from content to ads to events, needs ongoing hours you do not have.

-For a complete breakdown of outbound specifically designed for agencies, see our guide on outbound for marketing agencies.
+For a complete breakdown of outbound built specifically for agencies, see our guide on outbound for marketing agencies.
+Run a design studio or a dev shop instead?
+The same playbook applies to outbound for design agencies and outbound for web development agencies.

 2. Niche positioning